off2mxrs/student-search/README.md

-Hello this is my attempt at the Frontend Assessment!
+Hello this is a small search application

-I was unable to complete sprint 5, getting the tags to work properly.
-I added the code in a different .txt file.
-I would love to recieve any feedback.

-Thank you